zanechua/website/src/posts/03-usb-data-blockers.md

 ---
-slug: "usb-data-blockers"
+slug: 'usb-data-blockers'
-date: "2020-07-04"
+date: '2020-07-04'
-featuredImage: "../images/featured/usb-data-blockers.png"
+featuredImage: '../images/featured/usb-data-blockers.png'
-title: "USB Data Blockers"
+title: 'USB Data Blockers'
-tags: ["hardware"]
+tags: ['hardware']
 ---

 I've been slowly upgrading my workstation with the relevant hardware and since this is a server board, we don't have modern things like USB3 or HDMI ports.
 We're left with a VGA port that's uses the onboard gpu to output.
 I would like to get this working in the event of debugging due to the host OS being proxmos and I have MacOS + Windows guests.

 I got the UGreen VGA to HDMI adapter (SKU 40213), this is a pretty nice adapter that has a USB interface for Power + Audio.
 The adapter will not work if you do not supply power via the USB cable.
 However when you do plug in the USB cable, it comes with an audio device output.